lct12/random_code/README.md

 This function allows you to output a pandas dataframe object to google sheets.

 ### Enable the Google Sheets API & set up authorisation.
 First, Enable API Access for a Project.
-To do this, follow the steps below (from [here] (https://docs.gspread.org/en/latest/oauth2.html)):
+To do this, follow the steps below (from [here](https://docs.gspread.org/en/latest/oauth2.html)):
 1. Head to Google Developers Console, and create a new project (or select the one you already have).
 2. In the box labeled “Search for APIs and Services”, search for “Google Drive API” and enable it.
 3. In the box labeled “Search for APIs and Services”, search for “Google Sheets API” and enable it.